varun0308/ML/README.md

 # Machine-learning

-## Just a repository for all my machine learning concepts covered.
+## A repository for all my machine learning concepts covered.

 It currently includes:

 Linear Regerssin

 Logistic Regression

 Shallow and Deep Neural networks